 |

-The final Debbie Does Breakfast went to air on Tuesday 1 August 2000.
+The final Debbie Does Breakfast of the 20th Century went to air on Tuesday 1 August 2000.
 It was a cheerful affair and I didn't allow myself to wallow in emotion, but it felt momentous at the same time.
 BAY FM president Sean Latham farewelled me on air and assured listeners I would be back as I always had been.
 But something told me this time it was for good.
-I hope that's not the case; I hope that by the time I get back to Byron Bay permanently, BAY FM can again accommodate the unique musical mayhem of Debbie Does Breakfast.
+It only took eight years to ensure that wasn't the case, but it was a long eight years.

 |